Corvette Engineer Mauri Rose – Genuine Unsung Hero

 Genuine Unsung Corvette Hero

 There are a few dozen Corvette heroes and arguably hundreds of unsung heroes.
-Most engineers are quite thoughtful people that do not seek attention.
-Of all of the Corvette heroes, Zora Arkus-Duntov was atypical, he loved attention, and that made him the perfect Corvette frontman.
+Most engineers are quite thoughtful people who do not seek attention.
+Of all of the Corvette heroes, Zora Arkus-Duntov was atypical; he loved attention, and that made him the perfect Corvette frontman.

 Rose raced at Indy a total of 15 times, won in 1941, 1947, and 1948 and had a reputation for being a hard-charging, fierce driver.
 After a crash in 1951 at Indy, Rose retired from driving at the age of 45 and quickly found work at GM.